Speak to a Dryer Vent Professional in Your Area

 How Does A Lint Build Up Occur?

 As laundry tumbles dry in a dryer, loose fibers detach, drying faster than the laundry itself.
 These loose pieces blow in the hot air, and typically accumulate in the dryer’s lint trap.
-However, not even the best lint trap can capture every fuzzy bit!
+There is even a dryer duct lint trap that helps reduce the risk of a dryer fire and is a secondary lint trap for your dryer.
+However, not even the best dryer lint trap can capture every fuzzy bit!

 Some bits of lint travel into the dryer’s exhaust hose and get trapped there.
 Others travel up the ductwork and get trapped along the walls of the duct.
-Some make the full trip to the outdoors.
+Some make the full trip to the outdoors, underneath your outdoor dryer vent.

 Once the build-up is thick enough, hot air can no longer pass through easily.
 Some pieces of lint may break free from the congested duct, and as a result, the dryer vent blows lint outside.